IBM/watsonx-data-lab/docs/wxd-reference-ssh-old.md

 Now as the root user you will be ready to run the commands found in the lab.

-!!! warning "Cut and Paste"

-    The VM Remote Console does **not** support cut and paste operations from outside the VM environment.
-Cut and paste is supported inside the virtual machine, but attempting to paste something from you workstation into the VM Console will fail.

 ## Copying Files